sll-mdilab/t5-web-app/README.md

-# FHIR Monitoring Web App
+# T5 Web App
-The FHIR Monitoring Web application is an AngularJS app developed at the SLL Medical Device Integration (MDI) Lab.
+The T5 Web application is an AngularJS app developed at the SLL Medical Device Integration (MDI) Lab.
 Even though the implementation/evaluation of clinical applications is out of scope of the MDI Lab, a small set of proof-of-concept applications have been implemented.
 The purpose of these applications is to facilitate administration, troubleshooting and demonstration